Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Left-aligned text is easier to read than centered or right-aligned text because the reader knows where to look to find the next line.

 Maximum line length is an open question.
 Diff programs seem like the limiting factor, but on my monitor I can fit 2 108-character texts at the default font size side-by-side along with a space in the middle and the taskbar.
 Rounding this down to 100 leaves room for line numbers and similar decorations.
 Plus, most diffs these days are unified, and line-wrapping is always an option for smaller screens.
 OTOH it's a tiny font, 18-26pt is the most readable for websites so maybe that size is needed for programming.
 At 18pt / 24px I can fit 97 characters, while a little less (17.25pt / 23px) fits 102 characters.
-The standard is 80 characters but monitors are wider now, so again 100 seems plausible.
-This can really only be tested by finding long lines of code and asking what line-breaking placement is most readable.
+The standard is 80 characters but monitors are wider now than they were in teletype days, so again 100 seems plausible.
+This can really only be tested by finding long lines of code and asking what line-breaking placement is most readable; code is not read like a block of prose so studies on column widths on the web are not applicable.

 Code legibility
 ---------------